sohuwo/hello_world/README.md

-# hello_world
+# Hello_world
-just soso
+Just soso

-i go to here for my new life. will it take me  there? now it seems funny.
+I go to here for my new life.
+Will it take me  there?
+Now it seems funny.